Queensland Aboriginal Protection Association: Myora Mission

-On the 26 November 1892, Myora Mission was proclaimed a "Reserve for Mission", signed by Queen Victoria.
+On 26 November 1892, Myora Mission was proclaimed a "Reserve for Mission", signed by Queen Victoria.
 "Assimilation through institutionalisation" began in October 1893, with the staff enforcing European cultural practices and values.
 The Mission was declared an "industrial and reformatory school" and a Mission Superintendent and Mission Matron was appointed by QAPA, but paid by the Queensland Government.
 The mission later ceased to be a school, the dormitories were closed, and the children classified as orphans and removed to Deebing Creek Mission.
 It was then re-proclaimed a "Reserve for the use of the Aboriginal Inhabitants of the State", changing its official status to Aboriginal reserve, coming under the control of the Chief Protector of Aborigines.